facialuni/odoo/doc/howtos/web.rst

-    The global jQuery function ``$()`` should *never* be used unless it is absolutely necessary: selection on a widget's root are scoped to the widget and local to it, but selections with ``$()`` are global to the page/application and may match parts of other widgets and views, leading to odd or dangerous side-effects.
+    The global jQuery function ``$()`` should *never* be used unless it is absolutely necessary: selection on a widget's root are scoped to the widget and local to it, but selections with ``$()`` are global to the application and may match parts of other widgets and views, leading to odd or dangerous side-effects.
 Since a widget should generally act only on the DOM section it owns, there is no cause for global selection.